haitham-akram/movieApp/README.md

 - Show Popular Actor.
 - Show information about the Movie, TV show or Actor
 - Show the teaser for movie or TV show.
-- show poster or images for movie or TV Show.
+- Show poster or images for movie or TV Show.
-- show Cast for Movie or TV Show.
+- Show Cast for Movie or TV Show.

 ## How To Install MovieApp